2.11 Polynomial Functions (HL)

 Proof: If divisible, $f(x) = (x-a)q(x)$, rendering $f(a) = 0$.
 Conversely, if $f(x) = (x-a)q(x) + r$, and $f(a) = 0$, then $r = 0$.

-The Remainder Theorem: When a polynomial $f(x)$ is divided by a linear factor $(x-a)$, the remainder is strictly equal to $f(a)$.
+When a polynomial $f(x)$ is divided by a linear factor $(x-a)$, the remainder is strictly equal to the scalar value $f(a)$.

 EXAMPLE 4